nsaikiran/impression/_short_notes/mysql-upgrade-experience.md

 ---
 We use MySQL RDS for one of our services.
 When we wanted to purchase reserved instances to reduce the expenses.
 We needed to upgrade the MySQL RDS instance type and MySQL engine version.

-To upgrade MySQL engine version, I needed to go through the MySQL documentation about migration, features that are removed, features that are deprecated etc and create a plan of upgrade.
+To upgrade MySQL engine version, I needed to go through the MySQL documentation about migration, features that are removed, features that are deprecated etc. and create a plan of upgrade.

 [We needed to do some schema related changes](https://planetscale.com/blog/upgrading-to-mysql-8) like character set, collation changes and user's authentication plugin.
 We needed to move to utf8mb4 character set for all tables, and we chose utf8mb4_general_ci as the collation, as we don't use sorting or comparing functionality of unicode characters (we may store some unicode characters in some fields that may track the user inputs).
 I needed to read about character set, collation, how alter table command works, and needed to inspect the data.